Mechanisms for belief elicitation without ground truth: Mechanisms

-\textbf{Undesirable Nash equilibria:} \textcite{dasgupta_crowdsourced_2013} show that the truth-telling equilibrium in the Peer-Prediction mechanism can become "focal" in the sense that it becomes the highest-grossing equilibrium for all subjects (\cite{kong_equilibrium_2018}).
-However, this requires common priors, binary reports and multiple questions per subject.
-These questions also need to be the same across subjects because the mechanism requires panel data.
-Other works build upon this by relaxing further assumptions necessary to arrive at this feat (\cite{radanovic_incentives_2016}, \cite{agarwal_peer_2017}).
-For example, \textcite{shnayder_informed_2016} propose a altered mechanism which they call \textit{Correlated Agreement}.
+\textbf{Undesirable Nash equilibria:} \textcite{dasgupta_crowdsourced_2013} show that the truth-telling equilibrium in the Peer-Prediction mechanism can become \say{focal} in the sense that it becomes the highest-grossing equilibrium for all respondents \parencite{kong_equilibrium_2018}.
+However, this requires common priors, binary reports, and multiple questions per respondent.
+These questions also need to be the same across respondents because the mechanism requires panel data.
+Other works build upon this by relaxing additional assumptions necessary to arrive at this feat \parencite{radanovic_incentives_2016, agarwal_peer_2017}.
+For example, \textcite{shnayder_informed_2016} propose an altered mechanism which they call \textit{Correlated Agreement}.
 This mechanism still has the benefit of truth-telling being the highest-paying equilibrium, without requiring binary reports as in \textcite{dasgupta_crowdsourced_2013}.
-The mechanism still requires that each subject answers multiple questions.
-The Peer Truth Serum (\cite{radanovic_incentives_2016}) has also been subjected to preliminary empirical trials: The authors use a modified version of the mechanisms to implement a peer-grading scheme in a real-world class.
-Similarly, \textcite{timko_incentive_2023} collect self-report data from clickworkers.
-Both studies use a treatment group in which the "basic features" of the mechanism are conveyed.
-Whilst the authors check for comprehension, it is not clear whether participants actually did understand the mechanism itself.
-Both studies find that the treatment slightly but significantly improves data quality. \textcite{kong_information_2019} describe a family of mechanisms with the interesting property that truth-telling is the highest-grossing equilibrium (\cite{kong_dominantly_2024}, \cite{kong_more_2022}) and all-out-agreement receives a minimal score.
-This feature is called \textit{dominant truthfulness}, which is not to be confused with dominant strategies.
-It is impossible to elicit information without verification in dominant strategy as the payout is always depending on other subjects (\cite{gao_incentivizing_2020}).
-These mechanisms are certainly one of the most complex yet proposed.
-It requires that the number of tasks is greater than twice the number of possible choices per question.
-With 10 potential reports per question, 20 questions per subject would be required.
-However, there exist mechanisms that are more intuitive but also have the advertised features (\cite{kamble_square_2023}).
+The mechanism still requires that each respondent answers multiple questions.

+\textcite{kong_information_2019} describe a family of mechanisms with the interesting property that truth-telling is the highest-grossing equilibrium \parencite{kong_dominantly_2024, kong_more_2022}, and in which respondents who are in complete agreement receive no reward.
+This feature is called \textit{dominant truthfulness}, which is not to be confused with dominant strategies.\footnote{It is impossible to elicit information without verification in dominant strategy as the reward always depends on other respondents \parencite{gao_incentivizing_2020}.} These mechanisms are very complicated.
+The proposed mechanism requires that the number of questions is greater than twice the number of possible reports per question.
+With 10 potential reports per question, 20 questions per respondent would be required.
+However, the Square-Root-Agreement Rule is less complex and also has many of the desirable properties and fewer requirements \parencite{kamble_square_2023}.